 - enabling the body to make certain hormones

-Reducing the intake of fat in the diet helps to manage cholesterol levels.
+High cholesterol can result from a diet high in fat.
+Reducing the intake of fat in the diet helps manage cholesterol levels.
 In particular, it is helpful to limit foods that contain:

 - Cholesterol: This is present in animal foods, meat, and cheese.

-- Saturated fat: This occurs in some meats, dairy products, chocolate, baked goods, deep-fried, and processed foods.
+- Saturated fat: This occurs in some meats, dairy products, chocolate, baked goods, and deep-fried and processed foods.

 - Trans fats: This occurs in some fried and processed foods.

 For instance, an